franku1122/confmanager/README.md

 For more details on each feature, check the docs.

 - [x] Annotations ( special flags at the top of the file )
-- [ ] Customizable bools ( instead of true / false, you could use 1 / 0, on / off, etc. )
 - [x] Customizable comment characters ( default is `//` )
 - [x] Customizable key/value separator
 - [x] Customizable logger ( eg. use `GD.Print` instead of `Console.WriteLine` )
-- [x] Ability to store all values on 1 line ( if separated by a semicolon )
+- [x] Ability to store all values on 1 line ( if every is separated by a semicolon )